 - Table: This is the table containing the transactional values that we want to analyze (the fact table).

 - Column (Foreign): This is the name of the column from the transactional values table which we want to lookup from.
 If you’re in the VLOOKUP mindset, then this would be the column containing the lookup_value argument.
 The word Foreign is database terminology to indicate that this column can have duplicate values.

 - Related table: This is the table containing the categories we want to analyze the transactional data by (the lookup table).

 - Related Column (Primary): This is the column we want to pair with the Column (Foreign) we selected above.
 If this were a VLOOKUP, it would be the first column in the table_array argument.
-The word Primary is database terminology again; it tells us that the column must contain unique values.
+The word Primary is database terminology again; it tells us the column must contain unique values.

-The columns do not need to share a common header for this technique to work.
+The columns do not need to share a common header name for this technique to work.
 However, it can be helpful to remember how the tables are related.